Lois Riess, 'Fugitive Grandmother' Wanted In 2 Killings, Is Arrested In Texas

 Riess is now in a Texas jail, awaiting extradition.
 It's not yet certain where she would face a potential trial first.
 She currently faces a murder charge in Florida and a felony theft charge in Minnesota, where an additional murder charge is also being prepared, officials say.

-Investigators at the Dodge County Sheriff's Office in Minnesota say that on March 23, Riess cashed more than $10,000 in stolen and forged checks from her husband and his business.
+Investigators at the Dodge County Sheriff's Office in Minnesota say that on March 23, Riess went to bank in Glenville, Minn., and cashed more than $10,000 in stolen and forged checks from her husband and his business.
 She then drove to the Diamond Jo Casino in Northwood, Iowa — where she spent most of the day gambling.
 She was later seen on a gas station's surveillance camera, buying a sandwich and asking for directions southward, out of state.

 On April 5, Riess turned up at the Smokin' Oyster Brewery in Fort Myers Beach, Fla., where she was spotted on a surveillance video chatting with Hutchinson.
 Later that same day or the next, police say, Riess killed Hutchinson inside a Fort Myers Beach condo, stole her driver's license and credit cards, and drove away in Hutchinson's 2005 white Acura TL.